darischen/PatentIQ/README.md

 # Patentiq AI

-AI-powered patent search and drafting assistant built to simplify USPTO research for students, inventors, and early-stage founders.
+AI-powered patent search and drafting assistant built to simplify Patent Websites research for students, inventors, and early-stage founders.

 ---